Skip to main content

 Some of these breakthroughs are already underway as part of NEON's partnership with the American Geophysical Union's Thriving Earth Exchange.
 After Hurricane Maria devastated Puerto Rico in 2017, residents recently partnered with NEON and local nonprofit TechnoServe to adopt NEON protocols for sampling groundwater to measure nitrate levels, checking if their local well water was safe for consumption.
 As this project continues, residents will compare their measurements to NEON data collected upstream to better understand and mitigate contamination.

 Another team of researchers is working with Alaska's Berry Future Project to utilize NEON phenology (the study of periodic biological events) data and protocols to monitor changes in berry yield across sites in the state.
-This community-science partnership will help communities plan for and mitigate the future effects of climate change on berry availability, thus addressing issues of food security and community resilience.
+This community-science partnership will help communities plan for and mitigate the future effects of change on berry availability, thus addressing issues of food security and community resilience.

 Other researchers are using machine learning techniques to efficiently identify the invertebrates included in NEON-collected samples, each containing tens to hundreds of individuals from a diversity of species, or to understand the impacts of forest fires on ecosystems.